 Prior to pursuing liberal religious ministry, I worked at the National Abortion Federation and Howard University.
-I currently serve on the board of directors of the Abortion Conversation Project, am a member of the Center for American Progress’ Faith and Reproductive Justice Leadership Institute, and a member of the Reproductive Health Technologies’ Project Speaker Bureau on Abortion Access and Reproductive Equity.
+I currently serve on the UUA’s Reproductive Justice Advisory Council and on the board of directors of the Abortion Conversation Project.
+I am a member of the Center for American Progress’ Faith and Reproductive Justice Leadership Institute, and a member of the Reproductive Health Technologies’ Project Speaker Bureau on Abortion Access and Reproductive Equity.

 My Ministerial Vision: